 And well, lifestyles, where people are indoor a lot or are exposed to lots of blue light can interfere with melatonin production.

-Sleep deprivation goes to cause or exercabate anxiety and depression.
+Sleep deprivation can contribute to, or aggravate anxiety and depression.

 The main role of melatonin is to synchronize the circadian rhythm.